dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 - The row of the optimal move
 - The column of the optimal move

-Game result is `1` if the oppent can win from the current game state, `0` if the opponent can achieve a draw when playing optimally, and `-1` if the opponent inevitably loses.
+Game result is `1` if the opponent can win from the current game state, `0` if the opponent can achieve a draw when playing optimally, and `-1` if the opponent inevitably loses.

 _________________________________________________________________________________________________